 In order to create an effective content management process, more organizations are turning to sales content management systems (CMS).
 A content management system is a type of software that stores sales and marketing content all in one place.
 This provides go-to-market teams the ability to search and find the right collateral right within the sales enablement app.
-The best content management systems also do more than store content; they also automate processes, provide reps with customization flexibility, and recommend additional pieces of useful content.
+The best content management software also does more than store content; it also automates processes, provides reps with customization flexibility, and recommends additional pieces of useful content.
 This functionality helps sellers quickly provide the most relevant information to buyers and move deals forward.

 How to use sales content management tools